Small business owners perform multiple responsibilities, from workflow planning to reporting. Consequently, they often overlook the HR issues.

 Small businesses often are on a budget.
 Due to the constrained budget, SEMS can’t provide a better compensation package and benefits.

-Even small business owners completely neglect employee benefits.
+Even small business owners neglect employee benefits entirely.
 Additionally, they give little to no break time because of limited staff.

-It disrupts employee satisfaction and retention of top talents.
+It disrupts employee satisfaction and retention of top talent.

 7. Managing Cultural Diversity

-Even larger organizations fail to manage cultural diversity within the workspace- let alone small businesses.
+Even larger organisations fail to manage cultural diversity within the workspace, let alone small businesses.

-Businesses must build a healthy cultural diversity to tie employees with the organizational goals and values.
-Without it, companies should go through employee dissatisfaction, less productivity, and sluggish performance.
+Businesses must foster a healthy cultural diversity to align employees with organisational goals and values.
+Without it, companies will experience employee dissatisfaction, lower productivity, and sluggish performance.

-Though small businesses struggle to maintain cultural diversity, they should focus on building a healthy culture.
+Although small businesses struggle to maintain cultural diversity, they should prioritise building a healthy culture.

 8. Workplace Health & Safety